tw-haiven/haiven/README.md

 How you deploy the container image is all up to your environment - you could use Google Cloud Run, or an existing Kubernetes cluster on AWS, or an equivalent service on Azure, or your own data center container infrastructure.

-This makes you responsible for the usual application security practices like secrets management etc.
+This makes you responsible for the usual application security practices like secrets management, TLS, security monitoring and alerting, etc.

 ### 5. Add custom interaction modes